serverlessworkflow/specification/specification.md

 is if workflow execution reaches a state that defines an end definition with `terminate` property set to `true`, or, if the [`workflowExecTimeout`](#Workflow-Timeouts) property is defined, the time defined in its `interval` is reached.

+The [compensate](#Workflow-Compensation) property defines that workflow compensation should be performed before the workflow execution is completed.

+The [continueAs](#Continuing as a new Execution) property defines that the current workflow instance should stop its execution, and worklow execution should continue as a new instance of a new workflow.
+When defined, it should be assumed that `terminate` is `true`.
+If `continueAs` is defined, and `terminate` is explicitly set to false, runtimes should report this to users.
+Producing events, and compensation should still be performed (if defined) before the workflow execution is stopped, and continued as a new workflow instance with the defined workflow id.

 ##### ProducedEvent Definition